StreamFinance-Protocol/klyra-docs/docs/examples/server.md

 const MNEMONIC = process.env.MNEMONIC ?? "default_mnemonic";
 const ROUTER_FEE_PPM = 1000;

-// Authentication helper function to fetch a wallet from a uuid const authenticateUser = async (
-  uuid: string,
-  subaccountNumber?: number
-): Promise<{
-  wallet: LocalWallet;
-  address: string;
-  subaccountInfo: WalletSubaccountInfo;
-}> => {
-  // here ensure the uuid exists in your DB

-  // we use @klyra/core's `authenticateUser` so we don't have to worry about how to get the wallet from user's credentials const { wallet, address } = await klyra.authenticateUserFromUUID(uuid);

-  // the WalletSubaccountInfo class is used to sign messages on behalf of a subaccount, which is why we need to pass the wallet and the subaccount number it's used to place orders, cancel orders, etc. const subaccountInfo = new WalletSubaccountInfo(wallet, subaccountNumber);

-  return { wallet, address, subaccountInfo };
-};

 // Create the controller
 const placeMarketOrder = async (
   req: Request<unknown, unknown, PlaceMarketOrderRequestBody>,